elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-students-prioritize-tasks-to-improve-their-time-management-skills.md

 url: /learn/education-studies/questions/how-can-students-prioritize-tasks-to-improve-their-time-management-skills
 score: -1.0
 related_article1:
-    id: 160148
+    id: 159979
-    title: What should students consider when selecting courses to align with their career goals and balance their workload?
+    title: >-
+        How can students apply knowledge in real-world contexts, and what role do problem-solving skills play in this process?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-should-students-consider-when-selecting-courses-to-align-with-their-career-goals-and-balance-their-workload
+    url: /learn/education-studies/questions/how-can-students-apply-knowledge-in-realworld-contexts-and-what-role-do-problemsolving-skills-play-in-this-process
 related_article2:
-    id: 160140
+    id: 160067
-    title: What are the benefits of participating in study groups, and how can they enhance learning?
+    title: >-
+        What challenges might students face when transitioning from secondary to tertiary education, and how can they overcome them?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-participating-in-study-groups-and-how-can-they-enhance-learning
+    url: /learn/education-studies/questions/what-challenges-might-students-face-when-transitioning-from-secondary-to-tertiary-education-and-how-can-they-overcome-them
 related_article3:
-    id: 160323
+    id: 160075
-    title: What are the key elements of preparing for a presentation, and how can they improve delivery?
+    title: >-
+        How can academic resources be utilized to maximize learning outcomes and support academic success?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-elements-of-preparing-for-a-presentation-and-how-can-they-improve-delivery
+    url: /learn/education-studies/questions/how-can-academic-resources-be-utilized-to-maximize-learning-outcomes-and-support-academic-success
 related_article4:
-    id: 160289
+    id: 160357
-    title: How can understanding cognitive processes like memory and attention improve learning outcomes?
+    title: >-
+        What techniques can be used for effective information retrieval, and how can sources be evaluated?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-understanding-cognitive-processes-like-memory-and-attention-improve-learning-outcomes
+    url: /learn/education-studies/questions/what-techniques-can-be-used-for-effective-information-retrieval-and-how-can-sources-be-evaluated
 related_article5:
-    id: 160323
+    id: 159978
-    title: What are the key elements of preparing for a presentation, and how can they improve delivery?
+    title: >-
+        What challenges might students face when transitioning from secondary to tertiary education, and how can they overcome them?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-elements-of-preparing-for-a-presentation-and-how-can-they-improve-delivery
+    url: /learn/education-studies/questions/what-challenges-might-students-face-when-transitioning-from-secondary-to-tertiary-education-and-how-can-they-overcome-them
 ---

 &nbsp;